AmyShafer/Its-Raining-Again-Or-Is-It/README.md

 # It'a Raining Again...Or Is It? -- Weather App

 We're your Weather Girls and have we got news for you!
 You betta listen -- We have a new weather app to put all your weather worries to rest.
-We might not be able to help with your love life this time but until that
+We might not be able to help with your love life this time but until that miracle blesses our skies again, we have just the thing for all your climate quandaries.

 ## Table of contents
 * [Technologies](#technologies)